 - Grip Wrench (with adjustable rubber strap)

 There are return jet products that require special tools.
 Get the 411 on any jet product before you buy.
-Look for the owner’s manual online, contact the manufacturer, or talk with your pool tech to see exactly what you’re going to need.
+Look for the owner’s manual online, contact the manufacturer, or talk with your pool tech to see exactly what you need.

 Step 1: Getting Out the Fittings

 There are male and female fittings.
 The female has a thread in the jet cover.
 The male has a thread at the base.
-If you find them glued into the pool’s wall, it may be difficult to remove and you might have to call in a professional.
+If you find them glued into the pool’s wall, removing them may be difficult, and you might have to call in a professional.

 Step 2: Get Your Replacement Fitting Ready